contao/docs-archive/cookbook/en/Using-Content-Elements.md

     }
 }

-// Now contains a string of all rendered content elements echo $strContent;
+// Now contains a string of all generated content elements echo $strContent;
 ```